JasDevelops/DojoDB/README.md

 ## <a name="license"></a>License:

-MIT License.
-See LICENSE for more information.
+This project is licensed under the MIT License.
+See the [License](./LICENSE) file for details.

 ---